MicrosoftDocs/learn/learn-pr/iot/develop-with-azure-digital-twins/route-output-from-azure-digital-twins-to-downstream-services/includes/5-exercise-create-configure-deploy-azure-function.md

 ## Configure your function

-Next, you'll need to set environment variables in your function app from earlier, containing the connection strings for the event hubs you've created:
+Next, you'll need to set environment variables in your function app from earlier.
+The variables will contain the connection strings for the event hubs you've created.

-### Set the Twins event hub connection string
+### Set the twins event hub connection string

-1. Get the Twins [event hub connection string](https://docs.microsoft.com/azure/event-hubs/event-hubs-get-connection-string), using the authorization rules you created in the previous section for the Twins hub:
+1. Get the twins [event hub connection string](https://docs.microsoft.com/azure/event-hubs/event-hubs-get-connection-string) by using the authorization rules you created in the previous section for the twins hub:

     ```powershell
     $adtehconnectionstring=$(az eventhubs eventhub authorization-rule keys list --resource-group $rgname --namespace-name $ehnamespace --eventhub-name twins-event-hub --name EHPolicy --query primaryConnectionString -o tsv)
     ```

-1. Use the connection string you get as a result to create an app setting in your function app that contains your connection string:
+1. Use the returned connection string to create an app setting in your function app that contains your connection string:

     ```powershell
     az functionapp config appsettings set --settings "EventHubAppSetting-Twins=$adtehconnectionstring" -g $rgname -n $twinupdatefunctionname